Departamento-de-Engenharia-Informatica/devops-23-24-JPE-1231831/CA4/Part2/README.md

 #### Explanation
 <p></p>

-<b>FROM ubuntu:22.04:</b>  This specifies the base image to use for the Docker container, in this case, Ubuntu version 22.04. <p></p>
+<b>FROM tomcat:10.0.20-jdk17-temurin:</b> Specifies the base image to use, which is Tomcat 10 with JDK 17 based on Temurin. <p></p>

-<b>LABEL authors="inesc":</b>  This adds metadata to the Docker image, specifying the author(s) of the image. <p></p>

-<b>RUN apt-get update -y:</b>  This updates the package lists for upgrades and installs. <p></p>

-<b>RUN apt-get install -y openjdk-17-jdk:</b>  This installs the OpenJDK 17 JDK package, which includes the Java Development Kit necessary for running Java applications. <p></p>
+<b>RUN apt-get update -y && \ apt-get install sudo nano git nodejs npm -f -y && \ apt-get clean && rm -rf /var/lib/apt/lists/*:</b> Updates the package lists and installs necessary dependencies for building the application.
+This includes sudo, nano, git, nodejs, and npm.
+Then, it cleans up after the installation to reduce the image size. <p></p>

+<b>RUN git clone https://github.com/Departamento-de-Engenharia-Informatica/devops-23-24-JPE-1231831.git:</b> Clones a Git repository containing the source code for the web application. <p></p>

+<b>WORKDIR /tmp/build/devops-23-24-JPE-1231831/CA2/Part2/react-and-spring-data-rest-basic:</b> Sets the working directory to the location of the React and Spring Data REST project within the cloned repository. <p></p>

-<b>RUN apt-get install wget -y:</b>  This installs the wget package, a command-line tool for downloading files. <p></p>
+<b>RUN chmod +x gradlew:</b> Makes the Gradle wrapper executable.
+Gradle is a build automation tool used for building Java projects. <p></p>

-<b>RUN mkdir -p /usr/src/app:</b>  This creates a directory named /usr/src/app in the Docker container where the application files will be stored. <p></p>

-<b>WORKDIR /usr/src/app/:</b>  This sets the working directory inside the Docker container to /usr/src/app/, so subsequent commands will be executed in this directory. <p></p>

-<b>RUN wget https://repo1.maven.org/maven2/com/h2database/h2/2.2.224/h2-2.2.224.jar:</b>  This downloads the H2 database JAR file from Maven Central repository and saves it to the current working directory (/usr/src/app/). <p></p>

-<b>EXPOSE 8082 and EXPOSE 9092:</b>  These instructions expose ports 8082 and 9092 from the Docker container.
-However, these ports will not be accessible from outside the container unless they are explicitly mapped to host ports when running the container. <p></p>

-<b>CMD java -cp ./h2-2.2.224.jar org.h2.tools.Server -web -webAllowOthers -tcp -tcpAllowOthers -ifNotExists:</b> This command is executed when the Docker container starts.
-It starts the H2 database server with options to enable the web and TCP connections, allowing connections from other hosts, and creating the database if it doesn't exist. <p></p>
+<b>RUN ./gradlew clean build && \ cp build/libs/react-and-spring-data-rest-basic-0.0.1-SNAPSHOT.war /usr/local/tomcat/webapps/ && \ rm -Rf /tmp/build/:</b> Builds the Spring Boot application using Gradle and copies the resulting WAR (Web Application Archive) file to the webapps directory of Tomcat, which is where Tomcat deploys web applications from.
+It then removes the temporary build directory to clean up. <p></p>

+<b>EXPOSE 8080:</b> Exposes port 8080, which is the default port on which Tomcat serves web applications. <p></p>

+<p></p>
 <p></p>

 ### 1.2.
 H2 Database Dockerfile: